crossasyst-Logo-Color

 • Dependency on Collaboration: Success in Agile relies heavily on effective collaboration, and any breakdown in communication or teamwork can be detrimental.

-• Documentation Challenges: Agile’s emphasis on working software sometimes leads to inadequate documentation, which may pose challenges in maintaining a comprehensive project record.
+• Documentation Challenges: Agile’s emphasis on working software sometimes leads to inadequate documentation, which may pose challenges to maintaining a comprehensive project record.

 • More Time and Commitment: Agile demands continuous involvement from team members, potentially requiring more time and commitment compared to other methodologies.